Trott/pickyfill/README.md

 Responsive images and offline application caching do not play well together.
 For a brief explanation, see "Gotcha #6" of ["Application Cache is a Douchebag"](http://www.alistapart.com/articles/application-cache-is-a-douchebag/).

 Pickyfill (partially) solves the problem by storing responsive images as data URLs in LocalStorage.
-If your page is using the HTML5 offline appcache, pickyfill will detect this and store picturefill images as they are loaded.
-This makes them available if the user is offline and also improves page load time if they are on a slow network.
+If your page is using the HTML5 offline Appcache, pickyfill will detect this and store picturefill images as they are loaded.
+It will only store the images that your device displays, so (for example) an iPhone will only cache iPhone-sized images; it will not download and store crazy large images designed for large screens.

+Pickyfill makes the cached images available if the user is offline.
+It can also improves page load time if the user is on a slow network.

 ## Support, or Where Won't This Work?